decoder-it/KrbRelayEx-RPC/README.md

   - This tool is particularly effective if you can manipulate DNS names.
 Examples include:
     - Being a member of the DNS Admins group.
-    - Having zones where unsecured DNS updates are allowed in Active Directory domains.
+    - Having zones where unsecured DNS updates are allowed in Active Directory domains ==> This means that anonymous users with network access could potentially take over the domain!!!
     - Gaining control over HOSTS file entries on client computers.
   - Background consoles are ideal for managing multiple SMB consoles
 ## Usage